 aeroftp-cli daemon start # Background job queue

-Key features: --profile credential isolation for AI agents, --json structured output, semantic exit codes (0-11), .aeroftp batch scripts, check / cryptcheck for local-vs-remote verification (size/checksum against cleartext or encrypted remotes), dedupe / cleanup for orphan management, hashsum for remote file hashing (sha256/md5/blake3), link for shareable URLs, --bwlimit "08:00,512k 18:00,off" time-based bandwidth schedule (local time), serve http/webdav/ftp/sftp, MCP server mode, --immutable append-only mode, --files-from selective transfers, --fast-list S3 optimization, bisync with --conflict-mode rename, NO_COLOR compliant.
+Key features: --profile credential isolation for AI agents, --json structured output, semantic exit codes (0-11), .aeroftp-script batch files, archive create/list/extract for plaintext .aerozip recovery archives, check / cryptcheck for local-vs-remote verification (size/checksum against cleartext or encrypted remotes), dedupe / cleanup for orphan management, hashsum for remote file hashing (sha256/md5/blake3), link for shareable URLs, --bwlimit "08:00,512k 18:00,off" time-based bandwidth schedule (local time), serve http/webdav/ftp/sftp, MCP server mode, --immutable append-only mode, --files-from selective transfers, --fast-list S3 optimization, bisync with --conflict-mode rename, NO_COLOR compliant.
 See the CLI Guide and Credential Isolation docs.

 Built-in media player with 14 GPU-accelerated visualizer modes (Canvas 2D + WebGL 2 shaders), 10-band graphic EQ with presets, beat detection, and post-processing effects.
 Zero dependencies - native HTML5 Audio + Web Audio API.